NaoY220/cse15l-lab-reports/labReport3.md

         OK (1 test)

+Note that there is no error because the expected and actual values matched.

 --------

 <b>3.
 The symptom, as the output of running the two tests above (provide it as a **screenshot** -- one test should pass, one test should fail).</b>

 --------